This post may contain affiliate links. Please see my disclaimer for more information.

-This roasted red pepper hummus is the perfect dish for a vegetable platter!
+This oil-free roasted red pepper hummus is the perfect dip for a vegetable platter!
 It’s a classic healthy vegan snack that is tasty and easy to make.

 Do you struggle with eating raw vegetables?
 I definitely do!
 Who wants to eat a plain raw carrot or piece of celery without any added flavour??
 When I first started eating a plant-based diet, I made it a priority to eat as many raw vegetables as I possibly could.
 The problem was, I thought that store bought hummus was a healthy alternative to a dairy-filled ranch dip.
-Of course still consider those store bought hummus dips to be better than ranch.
 However, the hummus I find at the store always has oil in it!

 - Red peppers

 - Lemon juice